Monday, 28 April 2014

 But at least those movies look like movies.
 Which is more than be said for this production, which 'stars' wrestlers from the second-largest pro-wrestling company in the US, TNA.
 The lighting is the worst I can remember seeing for a long time; flat and far too bright, it makes every scene look fake, even the stuff shot on location.
 I mean, the lighting in Pathogen was better than this, and that was made by a 12 year old.

 While the lighting is the stand-out offender against movie making here, it does face spirited competition from the script and the acting, both of which lie a long way south of 'competent'.
 You might expect the pro-wrestlers to be pretty hammy actors, but they really aren't conspicuously worse than anyone else in the film.
-'Bad' is something most of the case aspires to.
+'Bad' is something most of the cast aspires to.

 Plot?
 Oh yeah.
 Thirty years ago three backwoods bayou boys were falsely accused of a crime and drowned by the vengeful townsfolk.
 Now they're out of purgatory and murdering everyone they can get their hands on.
 While the sheriff investigates the murders, and three college students play ghost-hunters, some locals decide to offer a sacrifice to get the undead killers to back off.
 It's all pretty standard supernatural-slasher stuff: a dash of Freddy Krueger, a smidgen of Jason Voorhees, and a whole lot of stupid.